 If you are looking to try CBD for the first time, or if you are simply wanting to try a new company, I always recommend starting with CBD oil.
 With CBD oil, you can try CBD both orally and sublingually, and you can adjust the dose very easily.
 This is important because most people have to experiment a bit to figure out what dose works best.

-If you want a good oil to try, Joy Organic’s full spectrum CBD oils are excellent and 100% THC free, and the sale for Mind Over Meniere’s is happening now – use offer code mindover – for 25% off your order!
+If you want a good oil to try, Joy Organic’s full spectrum CBD oils are excellent and 100% THC free, and you can use the offer code mindover – for 15% off your order!

 Alternatively, CBDistillery’s CBD oils are also fantastic and excellently priced, but like many full spectrum CBD oils, they contain trace quantities of THC, which may be an issue for some people.
 If trace quantities of THC are not an issue for you, CBDistillery offers some of the best pricing (and quality) in the business by far!